 #11 Agios Georgios Beach

 The long, still undeveloped stretch of beach in the far southeast is a real insider tip and our personal favourite beach on Rhodes.
-Beautiful golden sand beach meets crystal clear water here.
-The entrance to the sea is shallow and therefore also ideal for children.
+Gorgeous golden sand meets crystal-clear water here, and the entry into the sea is shallow, making it ideal for children too.

-The Agios Georgios Beachis natural and not cultivated.
-For a long day at the beach, you should have a parasol in your luggage in addition to drinks and snacks, as there are no shady trees.
+Agios Georgios Beach is completely natural and unmanaged.
+For a long day at the beach, pack a parasol in addition to drinks and snacks, as there are no shady trees.

-The access is via a gravel road from Agios Pavlos in the direction of Agios Georgios Chapel.
-In front of the dunes there is a small parking bay where you can park your car.
-Please help to keep the beautiful dune landscape and the beach free of garbage.
+Access is via a gravel road from Agios Pavlos in the direction of Agios Georgios Chapel.
+In front of the dunes there is a small parking bay.
+Please help keep this beautiful dune landscape and beach free of litter.

-About 5 km from Agios Georgios Beach in the hamlet of Agios Pavlos is the beautiful Café Kolonie San Marco.
-Here you can enjoy delicious homemade snacks and fresh aloe vera juice in an absolutely idyllic atmosphere.
+About 5 km from Agios Georgios Beach, in the hamlet of Agios Pavlos, is the lovely Café Kolonie San Marco.
+Here you can enjoy delicious homemade snacks and fresh aloe vera juice in an absolutely idyllic setting.

 #12 Prasonisi Beach

-At the Southern tip of Rhodes is the surfing mecca of the island.
+At the southern tip of Rhodes lies the surfing mecca of the island.
 The wide sandy beach is dominated by kiters and windsurfers in strong winds, who find ideal conditions here.
-However, the sandbank in front also offers enough space to cool off.
+However, the sandbar in front also offers plenty of space to cool off.

-Especially in the high season, Prasonisi Beach is heavily frequented and partly polluted by plastic waste.
-Depending on the water level, you can cross over to the opposite island.
-Pay attention to the currents in the water, they are very strong here, as this is where the Aegean Sea meets the Mediterranean Sea.
+In high season Prasonisi Beach is heavily visited and can be affected by plastic waste.
+Depending on the water level, it is possible to walk across to the small island opposite.
+Pay close attention to the currents, which are very strong here where the Aegean Sea meets the Mediterranean.

-Prasoinisi is not to be missed during your holiday in Rhodes.
-If that’s too much hustle and bustle for you, you can look for one of the natural beach sections between Prasonisi and Agios Georgios Beach, which can only be reached via bad gravel roads.
+Prasonisi is not to be missed during a Rhodes holiday.
+If that is too lively for your taste, look for one of the natural beach sections between Prasonisi and Agios Georgios Beach, reachable only via rough gravel tracks.

 Rhodes Beachfront Hotels

-The choice of hotels in Rhodes is large, many of which are even located in the immediate vicinity of the sea.
-The most popular seaside resorts are Faliraki, Kolymbia and Ialyssos.
-The latter is located in the immediate vicinity of the airport.
-Individualists seeking peace and quiet look for a villa or a holiday apartment in the south.
+The choice of hotels on Rhodes is vast, and many are located right by the sea.
+The most popular seaside resorts are Faliraki, Kolymbia and Ialyssos, the latter being very close to the airport.
+Individualists seeking peace and quiet tend to look for a villa or holiday apartment in the south.

-Our recommendations for beach resorts on Rhodes as well as studios and apartments near the beach and more information on availability and prices can be found at Booking.com*:
+Our recommendations for beach hotels on Rhodes – including studios and apartments near the sea – with more information on availability and prices, can be found on Booking.com*:

 Afandou Beach Villas Sofias, Afandou

-Tasteful villa with beautiful garden and large pool near the beach of Afandou.
+A tasteful villa with a beautiful garden and large pool near Afandou Beach.
 Extensive facilities and space for up to 8 people.
-Good base to explore the island!
+A great base for exploring the island!

 Apollo Blue Hotel, Faliraki

 Popular 5-star hotel right on the sandy beach of Faliraki.
-Clean, spacious rooms, extensive leisure and sports facilities, friendly service and very good food.
-The green area is spacious and well-kept.
-Also ideal for family holidays.
+Clean, spacious rooms, extensive leisure and sports facilities, friendly service and excellent food.
+The grounds are spacious and well maintained.
+Also ideal for families.

 Atrium Prestige Thalasso Spa Resort & Villas, Lachania

 Luxurious 5-star hotel away from the crowds in the south of the island.
-Very well maintained, spacious grounds, good cuisine and friendly staff.
+Immaculately maintained grounds, excellent cuisine and friendly staff.

 Ladiko Inn Hotel, Faliraki